-We would like to thank past and current staff at Advancement Project California.
+Last, but certainly not least, we would like to thank past and current staff at Advancement Project California.
 Led by Chris Ringewald and Katie Smith, our Research and Communications teams-Diana Benitez, Kim Engie, Leila Forouzan, Rob Graham, John Joanino, and Yvonne Yen Liu-worked tirelessly to get RACE COUNTS to the finish line.
 Your remarkable leadership does not go unnoticed.
 A special note of thanks to Michael Russo, who took on the tremendous responsibility of writing this report.